Increasing Appropriate Vaccination: Client or Family Incentive Rewards

 Results from the Systematic Review

-The Task Force finding is based on evidence from a Community Guide systematic review of Client or Family Incentives published in 2000 (search period 1980-1997) combined with more recent evidence (search period 1997-2009).
+The Task Force finding is based on evidence from a Community Guide systematic review published in 2000 (search period 1980-1997) combined with more recent evidence (search period 1997-2009).
+The systematic review was conducted on behalf of the Task Force by a team of specialists in systematic review methods, and in research, practice, and policy related to increasing appropriate vaccination.

 Six studies with seven study arms qualified for the review.
 Most of the studies evaluated incentives used in combination with additional intervention components.